I was diagnosed in 1991. Wait, let me back up a bit, to the long story.

 In the meantime, I had discovered the career of librarianship.
 I attempted graduate school twice, the second time successfully, and graduated with a master’s degree in library and information science in 1999.

 But in my last semester, I lost the ability to write by hand.
-This was problematic for note-taking in class.
+This was problematic for note taking in school.
 I ended up bringing a tape recorder to class then typing out notes on the computer when I got home.

 I also could no longer write in a journal.
 I tried to keep one on the computer but just never could replicate the carefree process of a written journal; the desire to correct spelling and edit the content into a more cohesive narrative was too tempting.